Trees in Coalgebra from Generalized Reachability: Conclusions and Future Work

 What also remains for future work is to define a coalgebraic recursion principle on trees that works for possibly infinite trees.
 Established coalgebraic recursion principles known from well-founded coalgebras and recursive coalgebras restrict to finite-depth structures due to their \textqt{bottom up} strategy~\cite{osius1974,Taylor96,Taylor23,taylor1999,JeanninKS17,AdamekMM20}.

+It would also be interesting to connect our coalgebraic tree notion to trees considered in the open-map approach to bisimilarity, where a tree is \emph{a colimit of paths}~\cite{DubutGG16}, covering non-deterministic systems and weighted systems~\cite{DubutW23}. \bknote{}

-Natural transformations $\alpha\colon F\to G$ canonically extend to functors $\Coalg_I(F)\to \Coalg_I(G)$.
-It is an open question which sufficient (or even necessary) conditions on the natural transformation $\alpha$ ensure that the functor preserves the property of being a tree.
-This may also give insights into how to relate the notion of coalgebraic trees in $\Set$ to properties of the canonical graph. \bknote{}
+Natural transformations $\alpha\colon F\to G$ admit a canonical extension to functors of the type $\Coalg_I(F)\to \Coalg_I(G)$.
+It is an open question which sufficient (or even necessary) conditions on the natural transformation $\alpha$ ensure that its extension preserves the property of being a tree.
+This may also give insights into how to relate the coalgebraic notion of trees in $\Set$ to properties of the canonical graph. \twnote{} \twnote[inline]{}